xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

     mysql -u root -p

 Remember the password we set earlier?
-That’s what it’s for.
+That's what it's for.

-Your command prompt will be “mysql>” so let’s make the database:
+Your command prompt will be `mysql>` so let's make the database:

 .. code::